oysteijo/santa_gift_matching/README.md

 # santa_gift_matching
 Storing code for the [Kaggle Santa Gift Matching Competition.](https://www.kaggle.com/c/santa-gift-matching)

-The code is currently just a scorer after the scoring function given.
+Since I started, the competition has been restarted. **This code is therfore for the code for the part before the restart.** Since the data in the competiotn has been updated, the pre-reset data is provided in the data directory.

-The files `tinymt32.c` and `tinymt32.h` are taken form TinyMT.
-I claim no credit (or blame) for those file.
-Thank you to the authors of MT and TinyMT.
+The code is currently just a scorer and GPLK solver.
+Th solver take long time to run.

 To compile this there is a `Makefile` available.
 Just type `make`.
-However you do need the datafiles from Kaggle.
-Simply download and save in the same directory as these source files, the datafiles called: `child_wishlist.csv` and `gift_goodkids.csv`.
-(They may be zipped, so you should unzip them, of course).

 So here we begin....